theolivenbaum/resin/README.md

 ###Scaling

 Service-orient the different parts of Resin.
 Make scanning, scoring and resolving of documents each a service of its own.
 Increase caching abilities.
-Use bare-metal.
+Buy Gb network and use bare-metal.

 ### Extreme scaling